Preparing for difficult conversations

 Are you more emotional than the situation warrants?
 Take a look at your “backstory,” as they say in the movies.
 What personal history of yours is being triggered?
 You may still have the conversation, but you’ll go into it knowing that some of the heightened emotional state has to do with you.

-And always remember: if you have a strong adverse reaction to the way someone is behaving, that’s because it’s behavior that you really don’t like when you do it yourself.
+And always remember: if you have a strong adverse reaction to the way someone is behaving, that’s USUALLY because the 'foul' behaviour they are displaying is stuff that you find unattractive in yourself.

 4. How is your attitude toward the conversation influencing your perception of it?